Blog

 For the last four years I’ve been managing storage, infrastructure, networking, and pretty much anything aside from the help desk for Hybrid Apparel, a creative design and manufacturing firm.
 Hybrid makes licensed apparel for some of the world’s most recognizable brands and retailers.
-The company’s main operations are in California, but Hybrid works closely with factories around the globe.
+The company’s main operations are in California, but Hybrid works closely with factories around the world, so we knew we needed a true global file system.

 Nasuni recently published a case study detailing how Hybrid Apparel is benefitting from their platform, but I’d like to distill that story to four reasons I prefer Nasuni.